 The art of nursing has kept me in the field for almost 4 decades.
 While the knowledge and practice of the science of nursing has been integral to the care of my patients, family and myself, the art of nursing has been the key to my happiness.

 The art or ‘heart’ of nursing, which involves care of the whole person, including the emotional, mental, social, spiritual and relationship aspects of being human, must be balanced with science based care.
 Making connection and truly relating with the person is crucial.
 All this is known to many as Holistic Nursing.
 Many years ago, in my study of the holistic nursing curriculum, I realized I had always been a holistic nurse, except in the area of self-care.

 In 1994, I came face to face with this missing piece of being a holistic nurse when I led myself into a stress induced illness.
-This realization and experience was life changing.
+This realization and experience was life changing, professionally and personally.

 I chose at the time to explore alternative and complementary therapies and take an honest look at how my choices had impacted the onset of my poor health.
 I realized that those choices had led to dis-ase on all levels of my being.
 Along with compromised physical health, I had developed anxiety and depression and was quite low spiritually.
 I had dealt with anxiety since my teens but this was the worst I had ever experienced.
 I decided not to take medication, but to get at the root cause of what led to the deterioration of my well-being and what I could do to stop the cycle.

 When someone is not feeling well, diagnosed with a disease or injured, I see my role as caring for the person the disease has a hold of rather than just focusing on the disease, disorder, illness or injury.
 This quote by Hippocrates, the ‘father of medicine’, has guided my core practice of nursing: ‘It is better to know the person who has a disease rather than the disease that has the person.’